icerpc/icerpc-csharp/README.md

 The Slice compiler for C# then generates readable and succinct C# code from this `Greeter` interface:
  - a client-side `IGreeter` interface with a single `GreetAsync` method.
- - a client-side `GreeterProxy` that implements `IGreeter` by sending requests / receiving responses with the IceRPC core
+ - a client-side `GreeterProxy` that implements `IGreeter` by sending requests / receiving responses with IceRPC
  - a server-side `IGreeterService` interface that you use as a template when writing the service that implements Greeter

 Slice also supports streaming in both directions.
 For example: